tyntec/api-collection/conversations/v3/README.md

 The settings are resolved later to an effective callback configuration, which enables you to only override a part of the global callback configuration, when needed.

+The formerly used **PATCH** `/applications/default` is translated to change the API account level callback configuration.

+In addition, we start providing you control over the HTTP header sent which each request and configure a message signature to detect tampering during the transport.

 #### Scope based access control